 10 Reasons Your Child Should Experience Summer Camp

 I remember heading to Girl Scout camp when I was a kid.
 I have great memories of summer camp, including those of nature, making new friends and enjoying new experiences.
-This past year, my parents found a great summer camp to send Brian, Dallen and Sam to and they were super excited!
+This past year, my parents found a great elementary age summer camp to send Brian, Dallen and Sam to and they were super excited!
 It was a great experience for all of them!
 This summer, 5 of our kids will be able to go to the same camp (Camp Ocean Pines in Cambria, California), but for a few more days (including a trip to Big Sur), and our oldest will go on a teen trip to Santa Cruz.

 I must admit that I was a little nervous at first because the boys had never attended this camp before or been away on a trip for that long without one of us parents being there.
 However, as soon as I entered the campground, I knew they would be safe and in good hands.
 Not to mention the fact that they were so excited to explore and get settled in.
 It didn’t take long for them to start making new friends.